 Denver is committed to building a sustainable soccer culture for the future.
 Since 1978, the Colorado Soccer Association, the governing body for the sport in the state, has inspired generations of players, coaches and fans.
-It now has nearly 70,000 members and is uniting diverse cultures from around the world that share a deep appreciation for the beautiful game.
+It now has nearly 100,000 Colorado soccer participants and is uniting diverse cultures from around the world that share a deep appreciation for the beautiful game.

 Thanks to Denver’s mild weather, there are pick-up games in various parks and athletic fields for all ages year-round.
 Coloradans love the outdoors.

 Denver also fosters diversity.
 The International Heritage Cup Denver is an annual World Cup-style tournament at Dick’s Sporting Goods Park.
 It promotes outreach and unity within the metro area’s immigrant, refugee and urban communities through the game of soccer.
 Founded in 2011, mostly adult players, including pros like Phillip Boampong and Tesho Akindele, join teams representing various countries.
 The tournament takes place during the last weekend in July.

 Denver Loves Watching Soccer

 Without question, Denver is one of the strongest soccer viewing markets in the country, ranking sixth in overall viewership for the 2018 FIFA World Cup final.
 Denver was the top viewing market among the key adults 18-49 and 25-54 age groups, and No. 2 in the men 25-54 age group.

 Local soccer fans get especially excited when the MLS’s Colorado Rapids, play their annual Fourth of July games, followed by a fireworks display, at Dick’s Sporting Goods Park.

 At the college level, the University of Denver Pioneers men’s and women’s teams compete at the Division 1 NCAA level in thrilling matches.
 Many of those players go on to professional teams.